Mobile Home on Wheels: Your Ultimate Travel Companion

 Proper insulation in your cargo van is crucial if you plan to live in it.
 However, the type of insulation you choose depends mainly on your budget.
 It’s essential to prepare in advance.
 Before installing any insulation, build the van’s framing and then install the ribs and spurs.

-Insulation: Cargo van insulation materials help minimize heat and sound transfer and deal with mould issues.
+Insulation: Cargo van insulation materials help minimise heat and sound transfer and deal with mould issues.
 Although wool is the best campervan insulation, it is also costly.
-Insulation is one of the essential steps in van build.
+Insulation is one of the essential steps in van building.

 Ford Transit Swivel Seat